Review Our Guidelines

 Please review our guidelines in full here.

-All new applicants must fill out the Foundation’s electronic Letter of Inquiry form.
-The Letter of Inquiry enables staff to determine whether a project falls within the Foundation’s guidelines.
-Letters of Inquiry may be submitted throughout the year, but must be received at least one month prior to the corresponding proposal submission deadline.
+All new applicants must fill out the Foundation’s electronic inquiry form.
+The inquiry enables staff to determine whether or not we will request a full proposal.
+Inquiries may be submitted throughout the year, but must be received at least one month prior to the corresponding proposal submission deadline.

 All applicants must either have 501(c)(3) status under the Internal Revenue Code, or be a public entity.

-Click here to fill out the online Letter of Inquiry form.
+Click here to fill out the online inquiry form.

-You will receive an email inviting your organization to submit a full proposal along with a link allowing access to our online application system.
+New applicants will receive an email inviting your organization to submit a full proposal along with a link allowing full access to our online application system.

 Applying for funding is a highly competitive process.
-We receive several hundred Letters of Inquiry and proposals each year, and submitting an LOI or a proposal which falls within our guidelines does not guarantee that we will either request or fund a proposal from your organization.
+We receive several hundred inquiries and proposals each year, and submitting an application which falls within our guidelines does not guarantee that we will either request or fund a proposal from your organization.
 Due to limited resources, we look for projects and programs that will demonstrate excellence and leverage other work we are currently supporting.
-In addition to the restrictions we list in our guidelines, we frequently decline Letters of Inquiry that duplicate work we are already funding.
+In addition to the restrictions we list in our guidelines, we frequently decline inquiries that duplicate work we are already funding.